qle002/WynisServerAudit/README.md

 - WynisWIN2022-CISv3.0.0.ps1: Auditing Windows Server 2022 with CIS Benchmarks (To improve)

+Scripts should work with Powershell versions 3, 4, and 5.

 # Prerequisites

 Before running the script either you :

-    -'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser' before running the script in your powershell console
+    -'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser' before running the script in your Powershell console

     - Sign Wynis with your PKi https://devblogs.microsoft.com/scripting/hey-scripting-guy-how-can-i-sign-windows-powershell-scripts-with-an-enterprise-windows-pki-part-2-of-2/